Fabtech logo

 EAM vs. CMMS: What’s the Difference?

-EAM software is similar to computerized maintenance management system (CMMS) software, but the two have some key differences.
-While both solutions aim to assist organizations shift from reactive to preventive maintenance strategies, they differ in their features, scope and how comprehensively they address asset management needs.
+EAM software is similar to CMMS software.
+Both systems help organizations shift from reactive to preventive maintenance strategies, but their features and scope differ.
 Let’s break down their similarities and differences to help you determine which solution is best for your company.

 A CMMS focuses primarily on managing and maintaining assets while they are operational.
 In contrast, EAM offers a more holistic approach, overseeing the entire asset lifecycle, from procurement to disposal.
-While both systems include features like asset management, work order tracking, preventive maintenance scheduling, equipment performance reporting and maintenance team communication, EAM software provides additional capabilities, including:
+Both systems share core features like asset management, work order management and equipment performance reporting.
+But EAM software provides additional capabilities, including:

-• Supply chain management: EAM systems streamline inventory and asset management, allowing organizations to efficiently track and procure spare parts and components essential to operations.
+• Supply chain management: EAM systems streamline parts inventory and asset management.
+This allows organizations to efficiently track and procure spare parts and components essential to operations.

 • Labor management: EAM software integrates employee scheduling and task assignment features, helping facility managers monitor employee work hours, prioritize assignments and get real-time data on maintenance activities.